When it comes to your money are you:

-But even as the couple justify their decision, at the back of their minds is the nagging question: “Twenty grand for twenty years.
+But even as the couple justifies their decision, at the back of their minds is the nagging question: “Twenty grand for twenty years.
 What if we lose our jobs?”

 Why not take a page from used car salesmen?

-In a head on head race between insurance brokers and used care salesmen, I think used car salesmen win the “I don’t trust him” category.
+In a head to head race between insurance brokers and used car salesmen, I think used car salesmen win the “I don’t trust him” category.
 But one thing about these guys is that they don’t get emotionally involved.